bmth-arg-wiki/bmth-arg-wiki.github.io/pages/music/amo-mantra.md

 > ℹ︎ This article is about the song MANTRA, not about [the cult](../lore/mantra)

+> "Do you want to start a cult with me?"

-Second song from the album "amo".
+"Mantra" is the second song from the album "amo".
 It is related to the [Mantra cult](../lore/mantra), which we can learn more about in a few different files: